 Diabetes is a chronic (long term) condition, in which a high levels of glucose (sugar) is present in the bloodstream.
-A hormone called insulin allows glucose to move from the blood to the body's cells, which then use the for energy.
+A hormone called insulin allows glucose to move from the blood into the body's cells, which is then used for energy.
 Insulin is made in the pancreas and diabetes occurs when there is either not enough insulin, or the body doesn't respond correctly to insulin.
 There are two main types of diabetes: